react-navigation/react-navigation/packages/react-native-tab-view/README.md

   It accepts the following props,
   - `pressColor` - color for material ripple (Android > 5.0 only)
-  - `renderLabel` - callback which receives the current scene and returns a string or React Element to be used as a label
+  - `renderLabel` - callback which receives the current scene and returns a React Element to be used as a label
-  - `labelStyle` - style object for label
-  - `labelActiveStyle` - style object for active tab label
-  - `labelInactiveStyle` - style object for inactive tab label
+  - `tabItemStyle` - style object for the tab
   - `indicatorStyle` - style object for the tab indicator